Masmiseim36/nxpSDK/middleware/tfm/tf-m/docs/technical_references/instructions/tfm_build_instruction.rst

 | TEST_S_IPC          | Build secure regression IPC tests.                                 |
 +---------------------+--------------------------------------------------------------------+

-The single test suite can be opened when their dependencies like partitions or other specific configurations are set.
+Individual test suites can be enabled when their dependencies like partitions or other specific configurations are set.
 On the one hand, some test suites depend on other test suites.
-On the other hand, some test suites have confict with other test suites.
+On the other hand, some test suites conflict with other test suites.
 Test configurations and dependencies will be checked in ``${TFM_TEST_REPO_PATH}/test/config/check_config.cmake``.

-If regression testing is enabled, it will then enable all tests for the enabled secure partitions.
-If IPC mode is enabled via ``TFM_PSA_API`` the IPC tests will be enabled.
-Multicore tests will be enabled if ``TFM_MULTI_CORE_TOPOLOGY`` is enabled.
+If regression testing is enabled by ``TEST_NS`` or ``TEST_S``, individual test suites will be enabled or disabled as appropriate for the TF-M configuration (i.e. all enabled secure partitions will be tested).

 Some cryptographic tests can be enabled and disabled.
 This is done to prevent false failures from being reported when a smaller Mbed Crypto config is being